sfsu-csc667-fall19/final-project-tinpupper/backend/README.md

 - [User](#User)
 - [Restaurant](#Restaurant)

-# Note

-All errors are in the following format:
+# Errors are in the following format

 ```
 {